Kinsey Reports: Other criticisms

 More recent researchers have also criticized Kinsey's sampling methods and believe that he overestimated the frequency of nonheterosexual behaviors and attractions, because the Kinsey Reports show higher frequencies of homosexuality than more modern studies do.
 This may be explained in part by Kinsey's interview style, which focused on in-depth conversations with subjects carried out by himself or highly trained members of his team; they emphasized creating rapport with the interviewee and making them feel comfortable and secure.
 Modern interviewers tend to be less thoroughly trained and emphasize scientific detachment, which may make respondents less likely to share sensitive personal details.

-It has been suggested that some data in the reports could not have been obtained without collaborations with child molesters.
+It has been suggested that some data in the reports could not have been obtained without collaborations with pedophiles.
 The Kinsey Institute denies this charge, though it acknowledges that men who have had sexual experiences with children were interviewed, with Kinsey balancing what he saw as the need for their anonymity to solicit "honest answers on such taboo subjects" against the likelihood that their crimes would continue.

-Historian Peter Gay described Sexual Behavior in the Human Male as "methodologically far from persuasive".

 Sociologist Edward Laumann stated that the Kinsey Reports were limited to the biology of sex and lacked psychological and clinical information and analysis and that this "meant that sex research did not move into the mainstream of academic credibility.
 People took their reputations in their hands if they attempted to pursue it."
 Laumann also acknowledged that "The Kinsey report was a cultural event of enormous consequence."

+American literary critic Lionel Trilling, besides criticizing the methodology for the interviews, and the lack of cultural perspective of Kinsey's approach, made the following comment on the public for the reports: "With this public, science is authority.
+It has been trained to accept heedlessly 'what science says', which it conceives to be a unitary utterance."

 Context and significance

 Only 5,000 copies of Sexual Behavior in the Human Male were initially printed in 1948, and its success surprised the publisher.
 The popular late-1948 Cole Porter song "Too Darn Hot" makes reference to it.
 Prior to the release of the second report in 1953, the first book had sold over 265,000 copies in the United States.
-Together, the Kinsey Reports sold three-quarters of a million copies and were translated into thirteen languages, and may be considered as some of the most successful and influential scientific books of the 20th century.
+Together, the Kinsey Reports sold three-quarters of a million copies, were translated into thirteen languages and may be considered as belonging to the most successful and influential scientific books of the 20th century.
 They were associated with a change in the public perception of sexuality, in conjunction with Masters and Johnson's texts about their 1960s investigations into the physiology of sex, breaking taboos and misapprehensions.